jcmdln/ansible-collection-openbsd/README.md

 ==========
 This project only supports OpenBSD.
 You may test it by using the included Vagrantfile or by setting up an instance on a hosting provider.
-If you are looking for a hosting provider that provides OpenBSD, consider using [OpenBSD.Amsterdam](https://openbsd.amsterdam) which donates some proceeds to [The OpenBSD Foundation](https://www.openbsdfoundation.org/).
+If you are looking for a hosting provider that offers OpenBSD hosts, consider using [OpenBSD.Amsterdam](https://openbsd.amsterdam) which donates some proceeds to [The OpenBSD Foundation](https://www.openbsdfoundation.org/).